 If you live in Zone 8 or cooler, you should make sure to bring your rosemary inside to a sunny spot before there is a chance of frost.

 If you live in Zone 9 or farther south, generally, you can leave your rosemary pots outdoors all year.
+Take care to provide them with shade in the afternoon in hot summer months.

 However, if you get the odd cold weather system coming through, you should bring it inside.